gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 Every six months, a check-up.
 Nothing special.

-The doctor was looking at photographs of my retina when she paused.
+The doctor was looking at medical images of my retina when she paused.

 She asked if I got headaches.